CharlieDinh/pFedMe/README.md

 - It is noted that each algorithm should be run at least 10 times and then the results are averaged.

 - All the train loss, testing accuracy, and training accuracy will be stored as h5py file in the folder "results".
-It is noted that we store the data for persionalized model and global in 2 separate files following format: DATASET_pFedMe_p_x_x_xu_xb_x_avg.h5 and DATASET_pFedMe_x_x_xu_xb_x_avg.h5 respectively.
+It is noted that we store the data for persionalized model and global of pFedMe in 2 separate files following format: DATASET_pFedMe_p_x_x_xu_xb_x_avg.h5 and DATASET_pFedMe_x_x_xu_xb_x_avg.h5 respectively (pFedMe for global model, pFedMe_p for personalized model of pFedMe, PerAvg_p is for personalized model of PerAvg).

 - In order to plot the figure for convex case, set parameters in file main_plot.py similar to parameters run from previous experiments.
-It is note that each experiment with different parameters will have different results, the configuration in the plot function should be modified for each specific case.
+It is noted that each experiment with different parameters will have different results, the configuration in the plot function should be modified for each specific case.
   For example.
-To plot the the comparision in convex case for the above experiments, in the main_plot.py set:
+To plot the comparision in convex case for the above experiments, in the main_plot.py set:
    <pre><code>
     numusers = 5
     num_glob_iters = 800